-In both planned new budget models (the FY24 and FY25 net new revenue allocation model and the FY26 hybrid activity model), undergraduate and graduate tuition will be pooled with state appropriations to fund a "general operations pool" that will be used to fund unit base budgets.
+In FY26, Georgia Tech will implement the Hybrid Allocation Model.
+The Hybrid Allocation Model will increase transparency, provide data for decision-making, share revenue growth, and support the Institute's strategy.
+This model will pool undergraduate and graduate tuition with state appropriations to fund "general operations" base budgets.
 The undergraduate and graduate tuition that is included in the general operations pool does not contain differential tuition or tuition that is directly generated by Georgia Tech Professional Education (GTPE).
-Differential tuition will continue to flow directly to the units that generate it, in accordance with USG guidelines.